byart0/mycs50FinalProject/README.md

 #### Video Demo:  <https://youtu.be/G6pPXEIA1gI>
 #### Description:

-Photo Organizer Wizard is a Python **command-line application** that organizes photo files based on the dates and keywords in their filenames.
+Photo Organizer Wizard is a Python **command-line tool** that organizes photo files based on the dates and keywords in their filenames.
 The project allows users to search photo names in the **photos.txt** file, list photos taken on specific dates, view active days, detect invalid or incorrectly formatted photos, and export the results to CSV files. **Don't forget young wizard, this organizer was made with 💫 magic and Python.**

 ---

 ## Project Purpose

 This application is developed especially for users who want to easily group and manage a large number of photos by date and keywords.
-Photo filenames must include a date (in the **YYYY-MM-DD** format) and descriptive keywords (e.g., sunset, beach, selfie, etc.).
+Photo filenames must include a date (in the **YYYY-MM-DD format**) and descriptive keywords (e.g., sunset, beach, selfie, etc.).
 Users can search by specific keywords or list photos by date.
 Also, users can detect invalid formatted photos easily.
 Additionally, by using an **API**, the app also displays the temperature of the photo location on the day it was taken.
 The primary purpose of this program is to refresh memories and make them easier to recall.

 ---